DynamicDyno/goodandlost/content/post/the-plan-aka-my-first-post.md

 I spent two and a half years in Colorado saving money with a single goal in mind: quit and travel the world.
 Now here I am, back in Missouri visiting family and friends, two weeks out from my next big trip.

 The truth is that I don't really know a whole lot about my next adventure.
 I know my start date (April 13th), and the first city I'm going to (Monterrey, Mexico).
-I know a vaguely the direction I'm heading (south), but couldn't tell you the specifics.
+I know vaguely the direction I'm heading (south), but couldn't tell you the specifics.
 In fact, I don't know what the second city I visit will be.
 One of the most common questions I've been asked is:

 > "How long will you be gone?"